Dog-On-Dog Household Aggression

 Knowledgeable dog people are quite aware that not all dogs get along with each other, despite the fact that canis lupus familiaris (domestic dog) is a social species.
 Hey, we humans are a social species, and we certainly don’t all get along!
-Dog-dog aggression is unhappily common in our world.
+Dog on dog aggression is unhappily common in our world.
 As a professional behavior consultant who works with aggression cases, I probably see more than my fair share of it.
-By far the most difficult and most distressing presentations of dog-dog aggression are intra-pack aggression cases: dogs in the same family who aren’t getting along with each other.
+By far the most difficult and most distressing presentations of tension between dogs are interdog aggression cases: dogs in the same family who aren’t getting along with each other.

 I’ve had a spate of these clients in recent weeks.
 Even our own Lucy and Missy, a Cardigan Corgi and Australian Shepherd who don’t always get along seamlessly, seem to have experienced an increase in relationship tensions this winter.
 I can’t give you a tidy explanation as to why, but I’m beginning to put more stock in the explanation jokingly offered by my colleague, Jennifer Swiggart, CPDT-KA, PMCT, at Loudon County Animal Care and Control, when she called it “snow aggression.”

+Why do dogs attack other dogs in the house?
 Far from a case of dog sibling rivalry, when one dog attacks the other in the house, the reason is stress.
-Animal behaviorists know that dog aggression is caused by stress.
 With the very rare exception of idiopathic aggression – at one time called “rage syndrome,” “Cocker rage,” or “Springer rage” and grossly overdiagnosed in the 1960s and ’70s – aggression is the result of a stress load that pushes a dog over his bite threshold.